-The Enterprise Fund CIP projects for Fiscal Year 17, while modest in scope, all help to preserve our infrastructure and continue to provide reliable service.
-In the water fund, we plan to interconnect our water system with that of the City of New Bern.
-This project was originally scheduled for FY15 but due to a delay with the City of New Bern it has been rescheduled for FY17.
-This interconnection would allow both utilities to have a back-up supply of water should either develop supply, treatment, or storage difficulties.
-The sharing of project costs and the rates for the purchase of water will be negotiated with the City before this project moves into planning and construction phases.
+The Enterprise Fund CIP projects for Fiscal Year 18, while modest in scope, all help to preserve our infrastructure and continue to provide reliable service.
+In the water fund, we plan to rehabilitate filter media in well # 3.
+This project was originally scheduled for FY17 but was postponed due to the media lasting longer than expected.
+It has been rescheduled for FY18.
+We also plan to purchase a new truck.
+The truck will be used by both the water and sewer departments, therefore its cost will be a 50-50 split between the two funds.

-In the sewer fund we plan to repair a digester at the wastewater treatment plant.
-This is needed due to normal wear and tear of the digester.
-We also plan to purchase one new vehicle, half of that purchase will be funded from the sewer fund.
-In a smaller but important project, we will also replace a gear drive at the treatment plant.
+In the sewer fund we plan to upgrade manholes in the sewer collection system.
+This is needed due to normal wear and tear.
+As stated above we also plan to purchase a new truck.
+Half of that purchase will be funded from the sewer fund.

-Last year, the Town completed a significant project in the sewer enterprise for the design and permitting for renovation and upgrades to the wastewater treatment plant to continue to serve those who are currently served by the collection and treatment systems.
-The town received environmental permits from the State of North Carolina and the Army Corp of Engineers.
+Two years ago, the Town completed a significant project in the sewer enterprise for the design and permitting for renovation and upgrades to the wastewater treatment plant to continue to serve those who are currently served by the collection and treatment systems.
+The town received environmental permits from the State of North Carolina and the Army Corps of Engineers.
 There were discussions by the Council to fund a component of the project while the Town has the permits, even if construction does not immediately follow.
 That component would be to "fill" wetlands around the existing facility in order to accommodate future new construction if such construction is approved in the future.
 That component would include clearing of wooded areas and hauling in dirt from off site.
 When complete, the land around the existing facility would be ready for new construction.
 One possible advantage of this process would be in cost saving due to tighter regulatory guidelines in the future.
 However, the Council has decided not to pursue this project at this time.
 The Council discussed waiting to see if mandates are issued to make improvements to the wastewater treatment plant.
 The Council also discussed that if the fill component of the project is completed in advance it will most likely result in an easier environmental permitting process and reduced construction costs in subsequent years.
+The wastewater treatment plant permit is due for renewal in FY 18.
+The Council will revisit these issues at that time.